Witness Interviews in Internal Investigations: The UK Perspective

 The authorities are also increasingly sensitive to the risks of witness contamination, and a company whose conduct of witness interviews has caused prejudice to a criminal or regulatory investigation could be subject to serious criticism.
 At best this could involve comment or views that are unhelpful for the company; at worst this could include allegations of perverting the course of justice.
 In 2016, the then-Director in Enforcement at the FCA, observed that firms must take care not to take steps that might prejudice an FCA investigation and suggested that in certain circumstances it may prefer that a firm does not commission its own investigation, for example, in criminal investigations where alerting the suspects could have adverse consequences.
 Mark Steward, Director of Enforcement and Oversight at the FCA has commented on the importance of an ‘independent public body investigation’ being able to conduct itself without ‘the crime scene being trampled over’.
 The SFO has similarly made clear that corporate investigations that

-‘trample over the crime scene’ are unhelpful and that integrity of evidence, especially regarding witness accounts, should be respected, and has noted that internal investigations may result in first statements of witnesses being taken, delivered or recorded in a form which may be less than full and accurate, as opposed to recording the account by way of a transcript.
-Camilla de Silva, during a speech in 2018, commented: ‘The data needs to be identified, collected, preserved and analysed in a way that does not tip off potential suspects into deleting data and protects its integrity and continuity.’
+‘trample over the crime scene’ are unhelpful and that integrity of evidence, especially regarding witness accounts, should be respected, and has noted that internal investigations may result in first accounts of witnesses being taken, delivered or recorded in a form which may be less than full and accurate, as opposed to recording the account by way of a transcript.
+The SFO’s former Joint Head of Bribery and Corruption, during a speech in 2018, commented: ‘The data needs to be identified, collected, preserved and analysed in a way that does not tip off potential suspects into deleting data and protects its integrity and continuity.’

 Witness interviews should always be conducted in a manner that minimises the risk of contamination or prejudice.